FrenzisRed/My_CCNA_Notes/36_DHCP_Snooping.md

 on which interface, in which VLAN, etc.. \
 DHCP relay agents can add Option 82 to messages they forward to the remote DHCP server. \
-With DHCP snooping enabled, by default Cisco switches will add Option 82 to DHCP messages they receive from clients, <u>even if the switch isn't acting as a DHCP relay agent</u>.
+With DHCP snooping enabled, by default Cisco switches will add Option 82 to DHCP messages they receive from clients, <i>even if the switch isn't acting as a DHCP relay agent</i>.

 This can cause problems, for example by default, Cisco switches will drop DHCP messages with Option 82 that are received on an untrusted port. \
 In our network above, if one PC sends a DISCOVERY message, it will go to Switch2 that will add Option 82 to it.
 Then forward it to Switch1.
-But as it comes to an untrusted port (downlink), it will be dropped.
+But as it comes to an untrusted port (downlink), it will be dropped. \
+<strong>If a message is not sent via a relay agent it should not have Option 82 in it</strong>